stylelint/vscode-stylelint/README.md

 > Type: `Object`
 > Default: `null`

-Sets the stylelint [`config`](https://stylelint.io/user-guide/usage/node-api#config) option.
-Note that when this option is enabled, stylelint doesn't load configuration files.
+Sets the Stylelint [`config`] option.
+Note that when this option is enabled, Stylelint doesn't load configuration files.

 ### `stylelint.configFile`

 > Type: `string`
 > Default: `""`

-Sets the stylelint [`configFile`](https://stylelint.io/user-guide/usage/options#configfile) option.
+Sets the Stylelint [`configFile`] option.
 Path to a JSON, YAML, or JS file that contains your configuration object.
-Use this option if you don't want stylelint to search for a configuration file.
+Use this option if you don't want Stylelint to search for a configuration file.

 ### `stylelint.configBasedir`

 > Type: `string`
 > Default: `""`

-Sets the stylelint [`configBasedir`](https://stylelint.io/user-guide/usage/options#configbasedir) option.
+Sets the Stylelint [`configBasedir`] option.
 The path to the directory to which relative paths defining "extends" and "plugins" are relative.
 Only necessary if these values are relative paths.

 ### `stylelint.customSyntax`

 > Type: `string`
 > Default: `""`

-Sets the stylelint [`customSyntax`](https://stylelint.io/user-guide/usage/options#customsyntax) option.
-An absolute path to a custom [PostCSS-compatible](https://github.com/postcss/postcss#syntaxes) syntax module.
+Sets the Stylelint [`customSyntax`] option, which points to a [PostCSS syntax] module.
+Must be either the package name or an absolute path to the module.

 e.g.